profile pic (2)

 Why I Help Businesses

-During my own struggles, I felt like a marketing victim.
-Agencies sold tactics instead of solutions.
-They cared more about their invoices than my outcomes.
-I carried the stress home every night and felt ashamed telling my family that things still had not improved.
+I carried that stress every day and felt ashamed that things were not improving.
 Even telling my then five-year-old daughter that her piano lessons had to wait made me feel inadequate.
-I never want another business owner to feel that way.

 “You can have anything in life you want, if you help enough other people get what they want.”